 *PLEASE REFER TO THE ADMISSION 'REQUIREMENTS' TAB FOR A LIST OF REQUIRED DOCUMENTS.*

-The MPH program will host a series of admission webinars, offering applicants more information about the program and admission requirements, as well as a chance to ask questions using a live chat feature.
-This year's webinars have finished, and the dates for next year's admission cycle will be released here once they are determined.
-Stay tuned!
+Each year, the MPH program hosts a series of admission webinars which offer applicants more information about the program and admission requirements, as well as a chance to ask questions using a live chat feature.
+The 2021/22 webinar dates and times are listed below.
+All webinars will be held on Zoom.
+Please register for your preferred webinar date and time below.

-A recording of a previous webinar can be found here.
+A recording of last year's webinar can be found here.

-Entrance Scholarships - A number of entrance scholarships will be available for top ranked candidates.
-Applicants will find out if they have been awarded an entrance scholarship when they receive offer of admission.
+Entrance Scholarships - A number of internal entrance scholarships will be available for top ranked candidates.
+Applicants do not apply for these awards; they will find out if they have been awarded an entrance scholarship when they receive an offer of admission.

 Facilitated Indigenous Admissions Program (FIAP) - The Master of Public Health program welcomes applications from Indigenous applicants.
 To best represent our population we welcome applications from Indigenous (First Nations, Inuit and Métis) learners via our Facilitated Indigenous Admissions Program (FIAP).
 All applications received through the FIAP are reviewed exclusive of the general applicant pool.
 Applicants who wish to be considered under the Indigenous application process must submit the Self-Identification Application in addition to their application to the Master of Public Health program.
 Applications to the Self-Identification Application can be submitted here.
 One self-identification application is used for all Faculty of Health Sciences programs that have a facilitated Indigenous admissions stream.
 The Self-identification Application must be completed by whatever the earliest deadline date is for the programs for which you have applied to.